-Since starting this petition, we have received support from politicians across the political spectrum and it has reached over 198,000 signatures.
-Plus the Department of Education, Ofsted and the Welsh Assembly are already working to make these changes a reality.
+Since starting this petition, we have received support from politicians across the political spectrum and it has reached over 200,000 signatures.
+Mental Health Education has since launched for schools across England and Wales in September 2020.

 When working to reduce stigma, I am continually concerned how a lack of education around mental health is contributing factor.
 This is something regularly raised as a mutual concern by guests on my mental health podcast plus several of them are actively working to fill this need by doing talks and workshops in schools.
 With one in four of us experiencing mental illness every year according to the charity Mind, this seems to be a real and very significant gap in our education system.

 - One in ten children aged between 5 and 16 years has been diagnosed with/shows signs of a mental health problem, and many continue to have these problems into adulthood.
 (1)

 - Over half of all mental ill health starts before the age of 14 years, and 75% of this has developed by the age of 18.
 (2)

 - NHS England estimates that poor mental health costs the NHS and society £105 billion a year in England alone.
 (3)